MISTERorg/AI-project-ATHENA/README.md

 - pyAudio and her ear
 - vosk model as her mouth
 - bert model for offline conversations
+- a raspberry pi for hardware links
-NOTE: the app is still in development
+NOTE: the app is still in development and not the full code has been uploaded get in touch for more......